Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 ###User Stories

 ####First-time-users
-As a First Time Visitor, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) to that I am encourgaed to return.
+As a First Time Visitor, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) so that I am encourgaed to return.
 As a First Time Visitor, I want to be able to move through the website in order to access the site's content.
 As a First Time Visitor, I want to be able to understand the basics of the brand and the products that are being promoted.

 ####Returning-users
-As a Returning Visitor, I want to be able to contact the bussiness and be able to find their social meadia links.
+As a Returning Visitor, I want to be able to contact the business and be able to find their social meadia links.
 As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it to evoke a positive response.

-An example of a user visiting the site for the first time could be someone who arrives on he landing page, reads the blurb about what tapenade is, looks through the product list and send Journeyman a message asking when the products will be availiable.
+An example of a user visiting the site for the first time could be someone who arrives on the landing page, reads the blurb about what tapenade is, looks through the product list and send Journeyman a message asking when the products will be availiable.

 ###Design